 Foods like beets, olive oil and walnuts have some serious brain-boosting properties including antioxidants, vitamin E, and natural nitrates.

 Read more about 10 foods you should be eating for your brain.

 While you should still be hitting the gym - including weights or resistance training - well into your later years, your body is less likely to want to hold on to all that muscle.

-Finally, as you approach menopause and bone-building estrogen starts to decline, calcium and vitamin D will become even more important; make sure you get plenty of aged cheese and full-fat yoghurt, eggs, sardines, sesame seeds, meats and seafood.
+Finally, as you approach menopause and bone-building estrogen starts to decline, calcium and vitamin D will become even more important; make sure you get plenty of aged cheese and full-fat yogurt, eggs, sardines, sesame seeds, meats, and seafood.

 What do you do to eat for your age?
 Tell us below!
 Share this with your friends of all ages!